jdmccaffrey/convert-pgn-to-fen/Documentation/02_the-gamestate-class.md

   print(locations[5][i])
 </pre>

 Duplicating information, when the information changes, such as a chess board position, is a recipe for synchronization errors.
-To get the locations of black pawns, the code looks like:
+To get the locations of black pawns, without using a data structure that hold duplicate information, the code could look like:

 <pre>
 . . .